 Services for Students and Alumni

-Career Advancement Services will continue to operate remotely throughout the month of September.
+Career Advancement Services will continue to operate remotely until further notice.
 Hours of operation will be Monday to Friday, between 7 am and 5 pm.

-SAIT students and alumni looking to meet with a Career Advisor can still book a virtual appointment on My Career Hub.
+SAIT students and alumni looking to meet with a Career Advisor can book an in-person or virtual appointment on My Career Hub.
 Our events will remain virtual until further notice, including career conversations, employer sessions, and industry mentorship circles.
 Registration is through My Career Hub.

 We’ve also created online tutorials that cover resumé and cover letter writing, interview strategies, and how to access our services.
 If you’re a SAIT instructor and would like to add any of our tutorials to your course on Brightspace, please contact firstname.lastname@example.org.